 Saving inspection results to the XML format has several advantages: first, this format is compatible with the output format of the InspectCode command-line tool and JetBrains TeamCity, second, you can later load and study it in th the Inspection Results window.
 Regardless of the tool that was used to generate the XML report, you can always open and examine it with ReSharper.

-To study inspection results saved in XML report
+To study inspection results saved in an XML report

-- The report is opened in the new tab of the Inspection Results window.
+The report is opened in a new tab of the Inspection Results window.
 If the current solution corresponds to that of the XML report, you will be able to navigate to the issues by double-clicking on the inspection result items.

 Besides exporting, you can copy individual entries or custom selections of entries shown in the Inspection Results window and Errors/Warnings in Solution window to the clipboard.
 The copied issue information include names of project and solution, file name and line number as well as the description of the issue.
 For example:

 MyProject\About.aspx.cs:2 Using directive is not required by the code and can be safely removed